 The network is not designed to conduct the research itself.
 Its endeavor is to initiate and to encourage a new style of research between the participating institutes through a series of “conversations”, workshops and small meetings structured on a regular basis, which lead to further specific research activities within each of the participating institutes.
 The network thus seeks to develop communities of academics, intellectuals, practitioners and policy makers, drawn from Europe, India, and across the world, who are able to formulate and recognize common problems requiring study and research: research which can show what is at once particular and universal to these common problems.
 In focusing on the European and the Indian experiences, the network simply intends to provide the initial material from which to draw questions of sufficient breadth and precision.
 But other relevant partners may be associated to the dialogue, especially from China and Africa.

-Since 2007, the network has chosen to support five focus areas:
+Since 2007, the network has chosen to support six focus areas:

 - History of Political Ideas